New Jersey Guardianship Attorneys

 Q: How do I begin the process of being appointed a guardian in NJ?

 A: Not everyone hires an attorney, but it’s usually the safest and smartest thing to do.
-Guardianship law is complex and it’s changing a lot.
-Courts are now doing more to supervise guardians instead of just giving appointed guardians free rein.
+Guardianship law is complex and changing rapidly.
+Courts are now doing more to supervise guardians rather than simply giving appointed guardians free rein.

-In most states, such as New Jersey, the person who wants to become a guardian must file a petition asking the court to determine incapacity and appoint a guardian.
-Guardianship issues are often determined in the probate court of Superior Court.
+In most states, including New Jersey, a person who wants to become a guardian must file a petition with the court to determine incapacity and appoint a guardian.
+Guardianship issues are often determined in the probate court of the Superior Court.

 Q: My aging grandmother’s guardian isn’t taking very good care of her and no longer lets me visit.
 What can I do?